 My life after becoming a Christian has been very rich, very happy, very fulfilling and my fears have gone away.
 I no longer live in the dark.
 Satan has no rule over my life.
 I try my best to live for Christ and realize that I am a sinner but I am forgiven.
 I realize that I may stumble and fall.
 But Christ will pick me up again.
 I realize that I will now be able to live forever with the creator of the universe.
 I realize now that this world is a temporary home.
 I am blessed.
 And when I leave this world I will live in a place that has no fear or anxiety or depression or hatred or pain or suffering or………sin.

 If you are reading this you probably have questions and maybe you have thought about becoming a follower of Jesus Christ.
 Well… That is the most important decision you will ever make and I’m here to help.
 That is why I wrote this testimony and that is why I built this website.
 To help more people become fully devoted followers of Jesus Christ.
 Those who know me know that it is out of my comfort zone to scream things from the mountain tops, I am a shy person by nature, but this is too important to be silent about.
-Please feel free to leave your email address and any questions and I will do my best to help.
+Please feel free to reach out with any questions and I will do my best to help.
 God bless, jay.